SiberaIndustries/OData.Client.Manager/README.md

 ### Make use of autenticated and versioned requests

 * To make use of authentication, just use one of the existing authenticators in the `OData.Client.Manager.Authenticators` namespace or create your own by implementing the `IAuthenticato` interface.
-* To make use of authentication, just use one of the existing authenticators in the `OData.Client.Manager.Versioning` namespace or create your own by implementing the `IVersioningManager` interface.
+* To make use of authentication, just use one of the existing managers in the `OData.Client.Manager.Versioning` namespace or create your own by implementing the `IVersioningManager` interface.

 ```cs
 // Setup the configuration